-Superman: Man of Tomorrow is a 2020 American animated feature film in which Daily Planet intern Clark Kent takes on Lobo and Parasite when they set their sights on Metropolis.
+Superman: Man of Tomorrow is a 2020 American animated film in which Daily Planet intern Clark Kent takes on Lobo and Parasite in Metropolis.

-Directed by Chris Palmer (Voltron: Legendary Defender) from a script by Tim Sheridan (The Death of Superman).
+Directed by Chris Palmer (Batman: The Long Halloween Part One and Part Two; Voltron: Legendary Defender) from a script by Tim Sheridan (The Death of Superman).
 Producers are Jim Krieg (Batman: Gotham by Gaslight) and Kimberly S. Moreau (Batman vs. Teenage Mutant Ninja Turtles).

 The cast voice includes Darren Criss (American Crime Story: The Assassination of Gianni Versace) and Zachary Quinto (Star Trek franchise) lead a star-studded cast as the voices of Superman/Clark Kent and Lex Luthor, respectively.

 The cast also includes Alexandra Daddario (We Summon the Darkness; Night Hunter) as Lois Lane, Brett Dalton (Agents of S.H.I.E.L.D.) as Parasite/Rudy Jones, Ryan Hurst (The Walking Dead, Sons of Anarchy, Remember the Titans) as Lobo, Ike Amadi (Mass Effect 3, Mortal Kombat Legends: Scorpion’s Revenge) as Martian Manhunter, Neil Flynn (Scrubs) as Jonathan Kent and Bellamy Young (Prodigal Son) as Martha Kent.